Updated: May, 2022

 © 2022 Think Social Publishing, Inc.

-For many of our clients, living independently doesn’t just happen.
+For many, living independently doesn’t just happen.
 It takes planning, practice, and patience.
-Our definition of living independently means daily functioning without adults or peer mentors providing ongoing structure or cues.
+Our definition of living independently means moving throughout one’s daily routines without persistent prompts or cues from another person.
 It involves flexibly reacting and responding to daily demands.
+Note: This definition does not refer to those who rely on physical supports if differently abled in motor abilities.
+Independence in this case is inclusive of those supports.

-Over the years, our work has led us to interact and consult with many young adults who are academically smart, but struggle to succeed as independent adults—whether in a university or work setting.
-Many have diagnoses such as autism spectrum levels 1 and 2, ADHD, Twice Exceptional (academically gifted with known learning disabilities), and a number are without a diagnosis.
-Almost all have challenges with Executive Functioning (EF) and have had a great deal of assistance to accomplish the work required to finish high school.
-Many of these young adults are also very talented in a defined area (e.g., violinist, scientist, inventor, etc.), and many may have received large scholarships to attend the university of their choice based on their talents.
+Over the years, our work has led us to interact and consult with many young adults who are considered “academically smart,” but struggle to live independently as adults—whether in a university or work setting.
+Many have been given a diagnosis (ADHD, Twice Exceptional, or autism spectrum levels 1 and 2, etc.) at some time in their lives, and some have not.
+Almost all report challenges with Executive Functioning (EF) and have had a great deal of assistance in the form of prompts, cues, and reminders to accomplish the work required to finish high school.
+Many are also very talented in a defined area (e.g., violinist, scientist, inventor, etc.), and may have received large scholarships to attend the university of their choice based on their talents.
 While most make it through the first semester of higher education, a large percentage are unable to continue after that.
 Why?
 Our years of clinical experience have shown that intellect and academic abilities are not the problem.
-Rather, weak EF skills—the ability to sustain organization, focus, grit, and daily living practices—is the culprit.
+Rather, challenges with EF skills—the ability to sustain organization, focus, grit, and daily living practices—is the culprit.

 Grades are only part of the equation